LanChauLeTran/DataMiningPart1/README.md

   - Matthew
 - Python script to fix orders of magnitude on continuous attributes
   - Lanchau
+    - possible just using the excel formulas instead
 - PCA (throw out some continuous attributes)
   - Lanchau
 - Chi square tests of independence (throw out some categorical attributes that are highly dependent on others)